 The project has developed into a cohesive group of young people who attend regularly and perform at various events throughout the year.

-Most recently the group performed at Sanctum, a public art project in Bristol created by Theaster Gates.
+The group have performed at Sanctum, a public art project in Bristol created by Theaster Gates, Bath Festivals and Colston Hall.

 - Adults Group and Electric Storm Ensemble